The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 A traditional Taiwanese New Year's feast

-Daddy Bao's Lunar New Year Seafood Feast returns to Tooting with a six-course set menu blending Taiwanese tradition and modern flair, featuring symbolic dishes like golden longevity noodles for long life, whole sea bass for abundance, and a seven-coloured fish salad for luck.
-The one-off menu is designed for sharing in a festive atmosphere and includes a welcome cocktail.
+Daddy Bao's Lunar New Year Seafood Feast returns to Tooting with a tasting menu blending Taiwanese tradition and modern flair, featuring symbolic dishes like golden longevity noodles for long life, fragrant fish bao, nian gao dessert, and more.
+The one-off menu is designed for sharing in a festive atmosphere.

 Roe